alloba/book-of-hours-notes/books/Letters to My Successor.md

 ### Study Complete Description
 I've Read...

-'When I was another, I made a foolish wager with the Hooded Princes, to solve seven riddles.
+'When I was another, I made a foolish wager with the [[Great Hooded Princes|Hooded Princes]], to solve seven riddles.
 I had not realised the riddles would be set by me for the one I would become.
 Six are resolved.
 The seventh will be the end of me.
 It waits now in the cellar of the Gaol, where Collers still believes I can keep it confined.
 But the first riddle told me I would not see the Second Dawn...'